dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 If the store is too big to perform efficient client-side filtering, you can implement your own server-side filter logic along with your data store implementation.

+To enable server-side filtering, just set the ``isServerSide`` property to true.

 Basic Protocol
 --------------

-To enable server-side filtering, just set the "isServerSide" property to true.
 By default, the server side is assumed to be stateless (REST style).
-In this case, you should send the filter definition to server side by yourself.
+In this case, you should send the filter definition to server side along with the fetch request of the store.
 You can do this by modifying the request object every time before store.fetch is called.

 For example:

 .. code-block :: javascript